About this Dashboard

 What are pre-college courses and who offers them?

-The majority of pre-college courses are offered at a community or technical college and Central Washington University and Eastern Washington University are the only public four-year institutions that offer pre-college courses.
-Students in other institutions attend courses offered by a community or technical college.
+The majority of pre-college courses are offered at community and technical colleges; Central Washington University and Eastern Washington University are the only public four-year institutions that offer pre-college courses.
+Students in other institutions can attend courses offered by a community or technical college.
 For these two reasons, any conclusions drawn about pre-college students apply only to the students at Central Washington University and Eastern Washington University and may or may not reflect pre-college students in the community and technical college system.

 How do I read the graduation/continuation rate charts?

-These charts follow a particular cohort of students longitudinally (over time) and categorizes them by graduated, continued or not found.
-In this chart, we use the term continuation to characterize a student who is enrolled.
-In the past, the term retention was used but we felt this would be confusing because retention has a different connotation in the K-12 system.
+These charts follow a particular cohort (or group) of students longitudinally (over time) and categorizes them by graduated, continuing, or not found.
+In this chart, we use the term “continuation” to characterize a student who is enrolled.
+In the past, the term “retention” was used but we felt this would be confusing because “retention” has a different connotation in the K-12 system.

-This first year listed does not represent a whole year, only Fall to Spring, so this is NOT Year 1.
-The second line up is the Fall to Fall rate, commonly used to determine the freshman retention rate for Direct from High School students.
-Below is a description of the lines in this chart:
+The first year on the X-axis does not represent a whole year, only Fall to Spring, so this does NOT represent a complete Year 1.
+The second column on the X-axis represents the Fall-to-Fall rate, commonly used to determine the freshman retention rate for Direct from High School students.
+Below is a description of the X-axis columns in this chart:

-The charts for the recent years in the Success metrics show a much lower success rate than early years.
+The charts for the recent years in the Success metrics show a much lower success rate than in the early years.
 Why?

-The Success metrics measure student success in courses TWO years after an event, either after taking a pre-college course or beginning at the institution.
+The Success metrics represent student success in courses TWO years after an event, either after taking a pre-college course or beginning at the institution.
 To fully report this metric, we need three years of data.
-The early years have all three years and the later years have less than three years.
-All years of available data are displayed so users have access to recent data but comparisons should not be made between years that have complete data and years with incomplete data.
+Earlier reporting years have all three years of data and the most recent reporting years have less than three years of data.
+All years of available data are displayed so users have access to recent data, but comparisons should not be made between years that have complete data and years with incomplete data.
 Any conclusions drawn are likely to be incorrect.

 Why are the totals in the Credits to Degree tables so low for some schools or type of student?

-- Washington State University operates on a semester system so their typical program requires 120 credits to graduate.
+- Washington State University operates on a semester system so their typical program requires 120 credits to graduate, rather than the typical 180 credits for quarterly institutions.
 When comparing to quarter-system schools, multiply the WSU numbers by 1.5.
-The statewide calculation converts WSU's semester credits by calculating by 1.5.
+The statewide calculation represents WSU's semester credits multiplied by 1.5.

 - When calculating credits to degree at the institution level, only credits earned at that institution are included in the calculation.
 The statewide calculation includes credits earned at the institution and credits transferred from other institutions.